autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 ### Rule severity

 Rules are given a severity rating according to the risk that failure to adhere to the rule brings to block chain finality and integrity.
-For example:

-- failing to finalize a block and/or halting the chain
-- proposing an invalid block
-- voting for multiple and/or conflicting blocks

 | Severity | Description |
 | --| --|